If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 The last time you went to a new restaurant I’m willing to bet you checked the reviews online beforehand.
 Or maybe you stopped spontaneously to eat somewhere because all of their Tripadvisor or Yelp awards posted on the door.
 B2B marketing is the same.
 People (even business people) want to know you’re legit.
 And they want to know you have a reputation for getting the job done and doing it well.
 Our landing page does that with trust badges, testimonials, and review highlights.

-3. Recart — For Software Demo
+3. Recart Landing Page — For Software Demo

 The Takeaway: Get rid of navigation and have a single CTA.